TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-Port 80 is hosting a static website:
+Port 80 is hosting a static Windows server website:

 <br />